Part-1

 ... output snipped ...

 Let's analyze the output carefully.
 The first thing you should notice is the "idle" column under CPU states; it's 0.0%—meaning, the CPU is completely occupied doing something.
 The question is, doing what?
 Move your attention to the column "system", just slightly left; it shows 5.6%.
 So the system itself is not doing much.
 Go even more left to the column marked "user", which shows 1.0%.
 Since user processes include Oracle as well, Oracle is not consuming the CPU cycles.
 So, what's eating up all the CPU?
+The answer lies in the same line, just to the right under the column "iowait", which indicates 91.2%.
+This explains it all: the CPU is waiting for IO 91.2% of the time.

 So why so much IO wait?
 The answer lies in the display.
 Note the PID of the highest consuming process: 16143.
 You can use the following query to determine what the process is doing: